The Ultimate 2 Days in Cinque Terre Itinerary

 Now that you’ve had lunch with your newly-learned recipes, it’s time to relax and take in the most spectacular views of Cinque Terre with a boat excursion!

 As mentioned before, the best way to see Cinque Terre is through hiking and boat excursions, because those two activities allow you to enjoy the iconic views of each town.
-The true beauty of the towns lays in the far viewpoints that let you see the whole town and it’s pastel colors.
+The true beauty of these towns lies in the far viewpoints that let you see the whole coast and the rainbow of pastel colors from each town’s buildings.

 - Sunset over Cinque Terre